jfrausto/responsive-portfolio/README.md

 _Jesse Frausto // July 14th, 2020_

 In this project, I create a mobile-first responsive portfolio using the Bootstrap 4 framework.
-I utilize bootstrap components and its utility classes to build a responsive layout that rearranges its parts, including images, according to screen size.
+I utilize bootstrap components and its utility classes to build a responsive layout that rearranges its parts, including images, according to screen size...

 Throughout the source code, you can find instances of Bootstrap's grid system in which I utilize containers, rows, and columns.
 For example, in my custom Navbar found in each `html` page: